Education in Nelson - 1842-2002

 The Nelson Province played an important role in the history of New Zealand education.
-It was the first Province to initiate free public education, based on Matthew Campbell's secular school system, which became the model for the country.
+It was the first Province to initiate free public education, taking over the Nelson School Society established by Matthew Campbell.
+This was a secular school system, with "religious instruction free from all controversial character" and it became the model for the country.
+Between 1856 and 1859 the Nelson Province built 21 schools and 18 houses for teachers.
 It had the first secondary school in New Zealand (Catholic) and the first secular secondary school, plus there is Wakefield School; the oldest continuous public school in New Zealand.

 A timeline